kura-labs-org/3_TIER_ASGMT/README.md

 </html>
 You can login by entering 'root' for the username and the password you created before for password

-# Task 1 Procedure: Create a Web Proxy:
+## Task 1 Procedure: Create a Web Proxy
 1. Create another EC2 and have the phpmyadmin EC2 running as well <br>
 <br>
 2. This EC2 will be referenced as webtier <br>